tripledio/tripledio.github.io/about.md

 ---
 ## Triple D  <a name="1"/>

 *Triple D* is a belgian software development company that was founded by us, a group of passionate veteran software engineers.

- Our passion is delivering software that really fits your needs.
+We founded Triple D from our passion for software development.
 We aim to do have a lasting positive impact on your codebase and your organisation.

 ## What drives us?  <a name="2"/>